Are Financial Advisor Fees Negotiable?

 Understanding Financial Advisor Fees

 As it relates to cost, there are two types of financial advisors.
 Some can be fee-only, which means they only charge you for the services they provide.
 Others are fee-based, which means they charge a mix of fees and a commission on products they recommend.
-Fee-based advisors aren’t always held to the fiduciary standard because their commission-based revenue can create a conflict of interest.
+Because fee-based advisors charge a commission, there may be a conflict of interest; however, they still adhere to regulations by FINRA, such as the suitability standard.

 Whether your advisor is fee-only or fee-based, they will likely have many ways they may charge you.
 Each differs a bit, but ultimately, all relate to the services they’re providing you.
 Here are the most common: